What to do if you're in a virtual power plant (VPP) before you join Amber (+ clues to tell if you're part of a VPP if you're unsure)

 Once you're unenrolled

-If you have already completed the Amber sign up process, we will then automatically continue onboarding your battery once we detect that your battery is now free from the control of the other VPP provider.
+• We will automatically continue onboarding your battery once we detect that your battery is now free from the control of the other VPP provider

-If you complete this step before you start signing up to Amber, you can now initiate your sign up.
+If you complete this step before you start signing up to Amber:

 For a reminder about the differences between Amber and traditional VPPs, check out our explainer here.